 In 2022, we entered into separate Distribution Agency Agreements (the "Existing Sales Agreements") with each of JMP Securities LLC, Goldman Sachs & Co.
 LLC, Morgan Stanley & Co.
-LLC and RBC Capital Markets, LLC (the "Existing Sales Agents").
+LLC and RBC Capital Markets, LLC (the "Existing Sales Agreements").
 In February 2023, we amended the Existing Sales Agreements and entered into separate Distribution Agency Agreements (together with the Existing Sales Agreements, as amended, the "Sales Agreements") with J.P.
-Morgan Securities LLC and UBS Securities LLC as additional sales agents (together with the Existing Sales Agents, the "Sales Agents").
+Morgan Securities LLC and UBS Securities LLC as additional sales agents (together with the Existing Sales Agreements").
 Pursuant to the terms of the Sales Agreements, we may offer and sell shares of our common stock, having an aggregate offering price of up to \$500,000,000, from time to time in "at the market offerings" through any of the Sales Agents under the Securities Act of 1933.
-We issued approximately 14.5 million shares of our common stock at an average price of \$5.09 for a total of \$74 million during the year ended December 31, 2023.
-We did not issue any shares under the at-the-market sales program during the year ended December 31, 2022.
+We issued approximately 14.5 million shares of our common stock at an average price of \$5.09 for a total of \$74 million during the year ended December 31, 2022.
 The approximate dollar value of shares that may yet be issued under "at the market" offerings program is \$426 million as of December 31, 2023.